sanjug-sonowal/Hand-Written-Identifier/README.md

 # Hand-Written-Identifier
-# This Project Was Created By MNIST Dataset in LogisticRegression , This model was a simple Machine Learning Model Which Recognize HandWritten Digits
+# This Project Was Created in Jupyter Notebook Language ussed Python
+# MNIST Dataset in LogisticRegression , This model was a simple Machine Learning Model Which Recognize HandWritten Digits

 # PREREQUISITE

-#pip install panda
+# pip install panda
-#pip install numpy
+# pip install numpy
-#pip install sklearn
+# pip install sklearn
-#pip install matplotlib
+# pip install matplotlib